future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 #### Interacting with an Ariel OS CoAP server from the host

-A convenient policy (which is the default of RIOT-rs's examples) is to grant the user who flashes the device all access on it.
+A convenient policy (which is the default of Ariel OS's examples) is to grant the user who flashes the device all access on it.
 When that policy is enabled in the build system, an unencrypted key is created in the developer's [state home directory]<!-- precise location TBD -->, from where it can be picked up by tools such as [aiocoap-client].

 Furthermore,
-when a CoAP server is provisioned through the RIOT-rs build system, public keys and their device associations are stored in the developer's state home directory.
+when a CoAP server is provisioned through the Ariel OS build system, public keys and their device associations are stored in the developer's state home directory.